ballerina-platform/module-ballerinax-java.jdbc/docs/spec/spec.md

 4. Executes the SQL query with multiple sets of parameters in a batch.
 Only the metadata of the execution is returned.
 5. Executes an SQL query, which calls a stored procedure.
 This can either return results or nil.

-All the above operations make use of `sql:ParameterizedQuery` object, backtick surrounded string template to pass SQL statements to the database. `sql:ParameterizedQuery` supports passing of Ballerina basic types or typed SQL values such as `sql:CharValue`, `sql:BigIntValue`, etc. to indicate parameter types in SQL statements.
+All the above operations make use of the sql:ParameterizedQuery` object and the string template surrounded by backticks to pass
+SQL statements to the database. `sql:ParameterizedQuery` supports passing of Ballerina basic types or typed SQL values such as `sql:CharValue`, `sql:BigIntValue`, etc. to indicate parameter types in SQL statements.